 In conclusion, open rates and click rates offer valuable insights, but they should be interpreted cautiously, considering potential inaccuracies and external factors.
 It’s often helpful to use them in conjunction with other metrics for a more comprehensive understanding of your email campaign performance.

-Increasing the Click Rate in email marketing involves several strategies focused on improving the content, design, and targeting of your emails.
+Here, we discuss how to increase the Click rate in email marketing, which involves several strategies focused on improving the content, design, and targeting of your emails.

-Here are some effective tactics which you can use in your email marketing:
+Here are some effective tactics that you can use in your email marketing:

 1. Setting up DKIM, SPF, and DMARCcorrectly